The Department of Justice Weighs in on Secondary Employment

 In 2011 the U.S. Department of Justice released an investigative report of the New Orleans Police Department.
-Among numerous areas that required improvement, the report stated that “there are few aspects of NOPD more broadly troubling” than its paid detail system, and made the following 6 recommendations for improvement.
+Among numerous areas that required improvement, the report stated that “there are few aspects of NOPD more broadly troubling than its paid detail system".

 These recommendations became the basis of a federal consent decree given to the NOPD the following year.
 Per the court order, City of New Orleans created the Office of Secondary Employment, an independent office made up of 11 full-time city employees to enforce new secondary employment policies and centralize the scheduling and management of details.